 The DFEH Legal Division requires the parties to go through mediation.
 Mediation is a type of alternative dispute resolution where a neutral mediator helps the parties come together to find a mutually agreeable solution.
 A benefit of mediation is that it allows the employer and employee to come up with their own way to settle the dispute, without leaving it all up to a judge to decide the outcome.

 If the parties cannot settle the dispute through mediation, the DFEH could file a lawsuit on behalf of the employee against the employer.
 If the DFEH does not pursue the claim, it will close the investigation and the employee has the immediate right to file a lawsuit against the employer.

-Employees who are discriminated against because they are 40-years-old or older can sue their employers for age discrimination.
+Employees who are discriminated against because they are 40-years-old or older can bring an employment action against their employers for age discrimination.
 As indicated above, an employee generally has to file a complaint with the DFEH or EEOC before they can file a lawsuit in civil court.14

 You are first required to obtain a “right to sue” notice before your case can be taken to court.
 You can request an immediate right to sue notice, without having to go through a complete DFEH or EEOC investigation.
 However, if you receive a Right-to-Sue notice, your complaint will not be investigated by DFEH.
 Alternatively, you may also wait until the DFEH dismisses your case or finds no violation before taking your case to court.

 According to the DFEH, proceeding directly to court without an investigation by the DFEH is only advisable if you have an attorney.
 Your attorney can obtain a right to sue notice and file your case in California Superior Court, in the county where the discrimination occurred, or another relevant county.15